WE HAVE ANSWERS!

 What education and/or training do you have that relates to your work?

 I have taught high school for many years.
-I also been on faculty at the undergraduate level at several colleges and been an administrator for K-Grad programs at the Smithsonian.
-I am the Regional Coordinator for my professional association.
+I also been on faculty at the undergraduate level at several colleges and been an administrator for K-Graduate school programs at the Smithsonian Institution.
 I regularly attend conferences in my field.
 I generally visit 10-20 colleges a year.
-I have visited over 150 colleges, including those most popular along the East Coast in the New England, Mid-Atlantic, west and southeast coastal areas.
-As a result, I am called on to train other AP teachers and guidance counselors.
+I have visited hundreds of colleges, including those most popular along the East Coast in the New England, Mid-Atlantic, west and southeast coastal areas.
+As a result, I am called on to train other teachers and college counselors.

 Let's Get Started Today!